facebook pixel Skip to main content

 If her answer could go either way, you may need a little more time before you get down on one knee.
 Ideally, you'll already have conversations about your future life together.
 The timing and circumstances can be a surprise, but the fact that you're proposing should not come out of the blue.

-Beyond the obvious conversations about future nuptials, your potential bride-to-be might start dropping hints of her own to get the ball rolling.
 If she starts talking about the perfect engagement ring, leaves her dream wedding Pinterest board on her computer screen or sends you links to wedding articles, chances are good that she'll give you an enthusiastic yes when you propose.

 Even if you're sure she'll accept your proposal, it's natural to feel nervous.
 That's a completely different feeling than truly not knowing whether or not she'll say yes.